yorktips/flexSdk/gendoc/source/example.rst

 Configuring ARP
 ---------------

-ARPd is the daemon on FlexSwitch that mnanages, learns, and programs data-plane information learned via ARP
+The ARP protocol is utilized to be learn the layer 2 MAC address of a directly attached device and associate it with an IP address in which to communicate.
+ARPd is the daemon on FlexSwitch that manages, learns, and programs layer 2 adjancency information into the data-plane.

 Timeout Values
 ^^^^^^^^^^^^^^
 FlexSwitch supports the ability to change the ARP timers Globally.
 The default timeout value is 10 minutes(600 seconds).
-Arp daemon will attempt refresh of the ARP entry at the following intervals, with example times based on default timer and number of attempts:
+ARP daemon will attempt refresh of the ARP entry at the following intervals, with example times based on default timer and number of attempts:

-	- 50% of Arp timeout (300 seconds, 1 ARP request frame sent)
+	- 50% of ARP timeout (300 seconds, 1 ARP request frame sent)
-	- 25% of Arp timeout (150 seconds, 1 ARP request frame sent)
+	- 25% of ARP timeout (150 seconds, 1 ARP request frame sent)

 With more aggressve attempts in the last minute for timeout:

-	- 60 seconds of Arp Timeout (1 ARP request frame sent)
+	- 60 seconds of ARP Timeout (1 ARP request frame sent)
-	- 30 seconds remaining in Arp Timeout (1 ARP request frame sent)
+	- 30 seconds remaining in ARP Timeout (1 ARP request frame sent)
-	- 10 seconds remaining in Arp timeout (10 ARP request frames sent)
+	- 10 seconds remaining in ARP timeout (10 ARP request frames sent)

 Configuring  with Rest API
 """""""""""""""""""""""""""""""""""""

-FlexSwitch has a REST based API, and below is an examlpe utilzing Linux cURL:
+FlexSwitch has a REST based API, and below is an example utilzing Linux cURL:

 COMMAND:
 ::

-	curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{"Timeout":<*Timeout Value in seconds*>}' 'http://<*your-switchip*>:8080/public/v1/Config/ArpConfig'
+	curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{"Timeout":<*Timeout Value in seconds*>}' 'http://<*your-switchip*>:8080/public/v1/config/ArpConfig'

 OPTIONS: